keenanwoodall/asterboids/README.md

 Enemies drop orbs which can be picked up to gain health and xp.
 When the player levels up they can pick a perk that affects the gameplay in some way, like you'd find in a rogue-like.

 This project might not be a shining example of how to program in Odin, but I was still really happy with how straightfoward its development felt.
 It's a simple game, and so is the codebase!
-With that in mind, this might be a good resource for other newbies who are looking into Odin so I've left thorough comments breaking most of the codebase down.
+With that in mind, this might be a good resource for other newbies who are looking into Odin.
+I've left plenty of thorough comments breaking most of it down.

 Now lets jump behind the scenes.
 When working on the game, there were two things I thought were particularly satisfying to develop: the smoke trails and enemy flocking simulation,

 ### Smoke Trails
 It started as me just wanting to draw a trail behind the player when they dash.
-An approach I've enjoyed using for 2D trails in the past is to draw the objects that should have a trail into a render texture.
+An approach I've gotten a lot of mileage out of in the past is to draw the objects that should have a trail directly into a render texture.
 Rather than clearing the render texture each frame, it is drawn into _another_ render texture using a shader that subtracts a little bit of alpha from the entire image.
 Using this double-buffered render texture aproach lets you create post-processing-like effects which accumulate over time.
 ![asterboid_TJDXf7NdIz](https://github.com/keenanwoodall/asterboid/assets/9631530/da811728-5787-479e-8934-015611e05447)

-I wanted to see if I could add a bit more juice to the effect, and recalled two interesting references:
+The fading trail was working, but I wanted to see if I could add a bit more juice to the effect.
+I recalled two interesting references which inspired the effect:
 1. This [tweet](https://x.com/SoerbGames/status/1570773880444448773) by a game developer showing their screen-space smoke sim
 2. The [vfx breakdown](https://youtu.be/6-SRtd9NTvw?t=66) of Remedy's Control, which showcases some fancy re-projection tech for their pseudo-3D smoke sim